torumakabe/HOL_Azure_CLI_Node/README.md

-# Hands on materiall for Azure x-plat CLI and Node SDK
+# Material for Azure x-plat CLI and Node SDK Hands On Lab